Chapter 2:

 What did you expect, idiot?
 That she’d simply stay with you?

-Melissa saw the disappointment on his face, and her laughter softened.
-She took his hand, and her usually playful nails pressed gently into his flesh.
+She took his hand, and her usually playful nails pressed gently into his skin.

-“Hey.”
 Her voice dropped low, for him alone.

 “You know what really lasts forever?”
 She guided his hand to her chest and he felt her heartbeat.

 “No promises.
 No vows.
 Just this.
-Always.
 Hold on to this feeling, to this moment.
 Because for us… for me… that’s all there can ever be.”

 Then she tossed her head back and grinned again, but this time, something was different.
-Lucius caught a fleeting glimpse of sadness in her eyes.

 “Now come on!
 Before Dionysus starts thinking you’re afraid!”